camunda/camunda-docs-manual/content/update/minor/710-to-711/_index.md

 # HTTP Header Security in Webapps

 Starting with this release, a HTTP Header Security Servlet Filter is introduced for the Webapps.
-With Camunda BPM 7.11.0 we have added the XSS Protection Header to all server responses in conjunction with the Webapps.
+With Camunda Platform 7.11.0 we have added the XSS Protection Header to all server responses in conjunction with the Webapps.

 ## XSS Protection in Webapps